Big Pause: A Free Reset Button for Everyday Life

 Small on purpose

 Each prompt is short and clear.
-No meditation philosophy.
-No complicated instructions.
 Just simple direction: ‘Place your hand on your chest.
 Feel it rise and fall three times.’

 There are 80 prompts covering breathing, grounding, mindfulness, visualisation and gentle movement.
 You can favourite the ones that work for you.
 It works offline (handy on planes or the tube) and there’s no tracking, cookies, or accounts.